flyingcircusio/fc-nixos/doc/src/base.rst

 -----------

 Service users may invoke :command:`sudo systemctl` to restart individual services manually.
-See also :ref:`nixos2-local` for information about how to activate configuration changes.
+See also :ref:`nixos-local` for information about how to activate configuration changes.

 .. vim: set spell spelllang=en: